 When you’re contacted by a new client, ask for references.
 If you’re uncomfortable about asking for references, research them yourself.
 Or, you can simply converse with them on the phone for a few minutes.
 Do they start off the conversation asking about the quality of your work and your experience, or do they ask right away if you can get a particular value on a property?
-Asking them for a few references won’t hurt, either.

 4. Fire clients who ask you to do something unethical

 This goes not only for the number of clients you have, but the types of clients as well.
-Doing 100% of your work for mortgage lenders makes you dependent on that type of work (and in turn, making you more susceptible to pressure from clients).
-If you are getting more than 30 percent of your appraisal work from any one client, you may be in the dangerous position of having a client you can’t afford to fire.
+Doing 100% of your work for mortgage lenders makes you dependent on that type of work, and makes you more susceptible to pressure from lenders.
+If you are getting more than 30% of your appraisal work from any one client, you may be in the dangerous position of having a client that you can’t afford to fire.

-5. Contact your state enforcement agency for backup when faced with appraisal pressure
+7. Contact your state enforcement agency for backup when faced with appraisal pressure